Here are some important, key points to keep in mind about the Enhanced S/U Grading Option for students:

 In order to change the grading basis for a class that you are enrolled in prior to the Drop/Schedule Revision deadline, follow these steps:

 4. Select the Enrollment Wizard

-5. Once you are enrolled in a class for a Summer Session, select the ‘Edit’ button next to the appropriate class.
+5. Once you are enrolled in a class for spring, select the ‘Edit’ button next to the appropriate class.
 From the ‘Grading Basis’ dropdown menu, select ‘Sat/Unsat*’ and then select ‘Save’ to save your selection.

 After Drop/Schedule Revision Deadline:

-To perform a request for a grading basis change to Satisfactory/Unsatisfactory for a Summer 2020 class after the Drop/Schedule Revision deadline, follow these steps:
+To perform a request for a grading basis change to Satisfactory/Unsatisfactory for a Spring 2021 class after the Drop/Schedule Revision deadline, follow these steps:

 1. Log into your MyPack Portal

 4. From the left-hand navigation menu, select ‘COVID-19 Schedule Revision’